All Episodes

 He's hilarious.

-It's a f is the funniest horse you've ever run into.
+He's the funniest horse you've ever run into.

 Have you read both of them?

-Um only the first one.
+Only the first one.

-I'm saving up for the second one with the um money from me selling eggs that my chickens lay.
+I'm saving up for the second one with the money from me selling eggs that my chickens lay.

 You're selling eggs that your chicken lays.